MSL Program FAQs

 Yes.
 The deadline for submitting transfer applications is June 15.
 The deadline for completing a transfer application file is July 15.
 Applications are accepted from students who want to transfer into the MSL program after completing one full-time semester, or one or more part-time semesters (1) in the Juris Doctor program at UNM or another ABA-approved law school, or (2) in a similar master's program at another ABA-approved law school.
 Transfer applicants are considered for admission only if they are in good standing at the law school previously attended and space is available in the MSL program.
 A maximum of 15 credits may be transferred to the MSL program.
 Credits from a substantially equivalent, required MSL introductory course also may be transferred.
 Transfer credits must meet the restrictions specified in the School of Law Bulletin and Handbook of Policies for the Master of Studies in Law.
 Credits earned at other law schools with a minimum grade of “C” or equivalent are acceptable for transfer credit to the University of New Mexico School of Law for a grade of “CR” (credit).
 Transfer applicants follow the same application procedure as regular applicants.
 If admitted with advanced standing, the student's right to continue in the MSL program depends entirely on work done at the University of New Mexico.

-No. Legal education is a scarce public resource in New Mexico, so JD graduates may not enroll in the MSL program given its enrollment cap of 8 full-time-equivalent students (full-timers plus part-timers).
+No. Legal education is a scarce public resource in New Mexico, so JD graduates may not enroll in the MSL program given its purpose and small size.

 No, unless the Admissions Committee deems an interview necessary.